AlbeDere/Notes/README.md

 Inputing "1" will list all the existing notes in the current database.
 Notes will be numbered.
 Example:

-    001 First note text
+    001 - First note text (Tags: [Tech], Timestamp: 18 Aug 24 09:34 EEST)
-    002 Second note text
+    002 - Second note text (Tags: [Cooking], Timestamp: 18 Aug 24 09:34 EEST)
     ...etc

 If no notes are present, you will be informed of that.

 #### 2.2 Add Notes
-Inputing "2" will prompt you to write the contents of your note.
+Inputting "2" will prompt you to write the contents of your note.
+Additionally, you will be prompted to input a Tags to help distinguish the notes more easily.
+Each note will also have a timestamp indicating when it was created.
-In case of an empty input Notetool will let the user know that an *empty note was added*.

 #### 2.3 Remove Note
 Inputing "3" will ask the user for the number of the note to be removed.